Alfred Eckhard Zimmern: Chatham House's WWII Foreign Press and Research Service

+Zimmern, was one of four deputy directors.
+The three other Deputy Directors along with Zimmern were George N. Clark, Herbert J. Patton and Charles K. Webster.

+It was moved to the Foreign Office 1943–46.

+He was a member of the Round Table Group (1913–1923) and later was given as a source of information that had supposedly influenced the conspiracy theory views of the Round Table by Georgetown University professor Carroll Quigley.

 Internationalism

 Zimmern is an influential proponent of liberal internationalism.
 By critics, Zimmern was described as a utopian and idealist thinker on international relations.
 He is cited often, in this perspective, in E. H. Carr's The Twenty Years' Crisis (1939); Carr and Zimmern are characterised as being "at opposite ends of the theoretical and political spectrum".

 Zimmern contributed to the founding of the League of Nations Society and of UNESCO.
 He was Deputy Director of the League's Institute for Intellectual Co-operation, in Paris, in the mid-1920s; after tension with the Director, the French historian Julien Luchaire, both left.
 He was nominated in 1947 for the Nobel Peace Prize, in connection with his UNESCO work.

 Zimmern joined the British Labour Party in 1924, and was Labour candidate for Carnarvon Boroughs against David Lloyd George in the general election of 1924.
 A close friend of Ramsay MacDonald, Zimmern followed him in 1931 when MacDonald formed the National Government.
 He became an active member of the National Labour Organisation and frequently wrote articles for its journal, the News-Letter.
 Zimmern was one of five writers who contributed to a book Towards a National Policy: Being a National Labour Contribution in April 1935.

 Zimmern died in Avon, Connecticut, on 24 November 1957.